JeffLiu114514/reinforce-lab-takehome/README.md

-# SDE Take-Home: AI Agent for Web Research

-Build a minimal-but-solid research agent that plans, searches, extracts evidence, and produces a Markdown report.
 This repo includes a working CLI, a simple Web UI, and structured artifacts (`ledger.json`, `trace.json`, and a Mermaid claim graph).

 ## Take-Home Goals (Mapped to This Repo)